Optimal Robust Reinsurance with Multiple Insurers

 where $p_k^R$ is the reinsurance premium for insurer-$k$ with safety loading $c_k \in\R_+$.
 The first integral is the difference of the premia the insurer collects from their policyholders and the premium they pay to the reinsurer.
-In the second integral, $N(dz,dt)$ is a Poisson random measure (PRM) and insurer-$k$ uses a probability measure $\P_k$ such that $N(dz,dt)$ has $\P_k$-compensator
+The second integral is the losses retained by the insurer from their idiosyncratic loss process, while the third integral is the losses retained by the insurer from the systemic loss process.